 Cohen & Company’s robust, paid internship program immerses students into the profession, firm and region to help them become well-rounded professionals.
 Our real-world approach centers around treating interns as staff members and offers the tools, training and experience to achieve rapid professional growth from the beginning.
 In fact, many of our partners and management team members started with us as interns.
 Below briefly outlines what to expect.

-Orientation begins with a full week of training to learn about our software and processes, receive accounting-specific training, and hear from our CEO and founder on their insights into the firm and the profession.
+Orientation begins with a formalized training schedule to learn about our software and processes, receive accounting-specific training, and hear from key leadership on their insights into the firm and the profession.

 Internship Assignments, Events and Projects